ProNeverFake/kios/README.md

   2. CLI teach_object test succeeded.

 - *14.08.2023:*
-  1. Realize mongo_reader in kios_py.
+  1. Realized mongo_reader in kios_py.
   2. DEBUG: action_name is empty. check task module in mios.
-  3. Fix auto-fill error in CLI.
+  3. Fixed auto-fill error in CLI.
-  4. Add CLI service TeachObjectService in commander.
+  4. Added CLI service TeachObjectService in commander.
 Add CLI_node in kios_cli to enable service call.

 - *13.08.2023:*
-  1. Add kios_cli for inplementing command line interface.
+  1. Added kios_cli for inplementing command line interface.
 Add a test method "say".
-  2. Add mongoDB source file.
+  2. Added mongoDB source file.

 - *10.08.2023:*
   1. Context inconsistency with mios fixed.
 Now a single command execution along with mios is possible.
   2. Bugs in tactician, commander and tree_node are fixed.
   3. New launch file debug_launch.py added for debugging.
-  4. add new library kios_utils for containing common data structure.
+  4. Added new library kios_utils for containing common data structure.

 - *07.08.2023:*
-  1. Change the project name into KIOS.
+  1. Changed the project name into KIOS.
 The old name bt_mios_ros2 is discarded.
-  2. Add README.md.
+  2. Added README.md.

 ## Contribute